Powers of Attorney

 Court of Protection Applications

 Without an LPA, someone must apply to the Court of Protection to be appointed as your Deputy.
-This process is lengthy, expensive, and avoidable.
+This process may be lengthy, expensive, and avoidable.

 Plan Ahead with LPAs